Joggins Formation: Early geological research

 Harvard University geologists Charles Thomas Jackson and Francis Alger published the first scientific notes regarding Joggins in 1828, followed the next year by Richard Smith and Richard Brown of the General Mining Association.
-Smith and Brown's report contained the first stratigraphic reconstruction of the Joggins Cliffs as well as the first mention of fossil trees at the site, which they believed had been fossilized when the forest they belonged to flooded and became covered in sediment.
+Smith and Brown's report contained the first stratigraphic reconstruction of the Joggins Cliffs as well as the first mention of fossil lepidodendrales at the site, which they believed had been fossilized when the forest they belonged to flooded and became covered in sediment.

 Geologists Abraham Pineo Gesner and Charles Lyell arrived at Joggins on 28 July 1842.
 Gesner had earlier explored the cliffs in 1836, where he described them as "the place where the delicate herbage of a former world is now transmuted in stone".
-Lyell at this time was famous for publishing his Principles of Geology (1830-1833), which popularized uniformitarianism, and was persuaded to visit Joggins after reading Gesner's 1836 observations of the cliffs and 1829 report by Brown and Smith.
+Lyell at this time was famous for publishing his Principles of Geology (1830–1833), which popularized uniformitarianism, and was persuaded to visit Joggins after reading Gesner's 1836 observations of the cliffs and 1829 report by Brown and Smith.
 Based on these earlier studies, Lyell believed the cliffs represented multiple forests that had grown on the same site, being flooded and buried in succession many times, and that their fossilization was related to the formation of coal.
-As expected, Lyell and Gesner witnessed many fossil trees at Joggins, which greatly inspired Lyell.
+As expected, Lyell and Gesner witnessed many fossil lycopsids at Joggins, which greatly inspired Lyell.
 On this expedition, Gesner noted the ruins of an abandoned fort which had partly collapsed with the eroding of the cliffside, a remnant of Major Henry Cope's attempt to restart his mining operation in 1733.
 The geologists wrapped up their brief expedition on 30 July 1842.
 Their relationship deteriorated soon afterward as the two did not agree on the ages of strata in Nova Scotia, Lyell believing the Windsor Group was younger than the province's Coal Measures and Gesner believing the opposite to be true.
 Gesner did not return to Joggins after this falling out, and opened Canada's first public museum - the Museum of Natural History - in Saint John, New Brunswick later that year.